anttikon/beerobot/README.md

 # Beerobot

-- A worker that delete all slack messages with text from a specific channel.
+- A slack bot that delete all messages with text from a specific channel.

 ## Requirements